Rough Riders: Return home

-The rest of the month in Montauk, New York was spent in celebration of victory among the troops.
+The rest of the month in Camp Wikoff, was spent in celebration of victory among the troops.
 The regiment was presented with three different mascots that represented the Rough Riders: a mountain lion by the name of Josephine that was brought to Tampa by some troops from Arizona, a war eagle named in Colonel Roosevelt's honor brought in by some New Mexican troops, and lastly a small dog by the name of Cuba who had been brought along on the journey overseas.
 Accompanying the presented mascots was a young boy who had stowed away on the ship before it embarked to Cuba.
 He was discovered with a rifle and boxes of ammunition and was, of course, sent ashore before departure from the United States.
 He was taken in by the regiment that was left behind, given a small Rough Riders uniform, and made an honorary member.
 The men also made sure to honor their colonel in return for his stellar leadership and service.
 They presented him with a small bronze statue of Remington's "Bronco Buster" which portrayed a cowboy riding a violently bucking horse.
 "There could have been no more appropriate gift from such a regiment ... most of them looked upon the bronze with the critical eyes of professionals.
 I doubt if there was any regiment in the world which contained so large a number of men able to ride the wildest and most dangerous horses."
 After the turning over of their gift, each and every man in the regiment walked by and shook Colonel Roosevelt's hand and bid him a good-bye.